Pair Your Solar System with Battery Storage

-If your solar panels are grid-tied, they will not work during an outage.
-Protect your home or business operations with a battery backup system.
+Solar systems are designed to shut off during an outage.
+Protect your home or business operations with a battery backup system and become independent from the unreliable grid and resilient to power outages.
 Batteries can also be installed without a solar system for use during emergencies, but the solar panels allow you to recharge the batteries even when the grid is down.

 How Do Batteries Work?